Generalized fibre sums of 4-manifolds and the canonical class: The homology and cohomology of

 Then $M'$ is an oriented manifold with boundary $\partial\nu \Sigma_M$.
 As above we choose a fixed closed oriented surface $\Sigma$ of genus $g$ and an embedding

 with image $\Sigma_M$.
 We continue to use the same notations for the framing and the embeddings as in the previous section.
-However, we will often drop the index $M$ on the maps to keep the formulae notationally more simple.
+However, we will often drop in this section the index $M$ on the maps to keep the formulae notationally more simple.

 We always assume in this section that the surface $\Sigma_M$ represents a non-torsion class, denoted by the same symbol $\Sigma_M\in H_2(M)$.
 On the closed 4-manifold $M$, the Poincar\'e dual of $\Sigma_M$ acts as a homomorphism on $H_2(M)$,